-As a teacher I try to teach good boundaries.
+I try to teach good boundaries.
 I try to hold good boundaries as well.
 I expect students to be aware that they are coming to be part of an event which is interdependant.
 Even if you go through an entire course without getting to know your colleagues, your actions and presence have great effect on everyone else.
 Please consider the following before attending a Littlelight Ceremony or class.

 Sign Up On Time

 Informally telling the teacher you are coming is not signing up, even if the teacher is your friend.
 By paying a nonrefundable deposit you are putting an investment in that shows strong intention of your attendance and some compensation towards running the class for other people if you drop out.

 Show Up On Time

 Spiritual classes are pockets of sacred energy built up for transformational work.
 They are spaces out of time and place where people build trust so that they can do personal work in a public venue.
 Every person contributes vital energy to the nature of this container when sacred space is created together.
 Missing this opening alters this energetic pocket.
 Habitual lateness is disrespectful to everyone, including yourself.
 It is not being aware of your own value and how you are important to the medicine of the circle.

 Teachers will treat people who are late with love and understanding, but no matter what the reason, your lateness has affected the circle.

 Show up Prepared